Motion silencing illusion

 Motion silencing is an illusion or perceptual phenomenon in which objects that are rapidly changing in a particular salient property seem to cease changing with motion.
 The illusion was first identified by Jordan Suchow and George Alvarez in the publication of their research on the topic.

+It is a visual illusion in which a set of objects that change in luminance, hue, size, or shape appears to stop changing when it moves.
+It was discovered by Jordan Suchow and George Alvarez of Harvard University, and described in a paper published in Current Biology.
+Silencing won the Neural Correlate Society's "Best visual illusion of the year contest" in 2011.

 Overview

 The original article by Suchow and Alvarez describes the phenomenon occurring when participants observe a series of videos showing one hundred small dots arranged in a ring shape around a central fixation point that change either in color, brightness, size or shape.
 These rings would alternate between phases of motionlessness and movement in a rotational back and forward motion.
 Participants are instructed to focus on the fixation point and adjust the rate of the changing properties in the stationary phase to match that of the moving phase.
 The faster the rotational movement, the slower the dots appeared to change.
 It has been inferred by the authors of the original study, as well as by others that have replicated the effect, that although the task involves motion in space and motion on the retina, it is the movement of the image across the retina that is responsible for the silencing effect.
 In the same study, Suchow and Alvarez required participants to complete a fixation-tracking task in order to assess whether Conversely, the illusory effect can be eliminated by moving the eye to follow the movement of the image or monitoring its changing properties specifically.